What Is Subtalar Fusion?

 All surgeries come with possible complications, including the risks associated with anesthesia, infection, damage to nerves and blood vessels, and bleeding or blood clots.

-Although subtalar fusion stiffens the hindfoot (back of the foot), what patients lose in motion they typically make up for in stability and pain relief.
+Although this surgery stiffens the hindfoot (back of the foot), what patients lose in motion they typically make up for in stability and pain relief.
 Most people tend to walk better after

 When will I be able to walk?

 This depends on many factors.
 Clinical and X-ray evidence of healing are required to determine an appropriate time to start walking.
-Although partial weightbearing often is allowed within a few weeks
+Although you may be able to put some weight on your foot within a few weeks

 What will I use to get around after surgery?